Psalm 49 – What Money Can’t Buy

 · Afraid because perhaps material things matter more than spiritual things do.

-· Afraid because maybe God does not govern the universe as I hope he does.
+· Afraid because maybe God does not govern the universe as I believe He does.

 · Afraid because maybe there is no reward for the righteous or punishment for the wicked in the world beyond; there is no moral government to the universe.